vegaprotocol/documentation/versioned_docs/version-v0.47.0/node-operators/network-restarts.md

 You can now remove all previous states of the chain by running:
 ```
-vega --home="/path/to/vega/home unsafe_reset_all"
+./vega unsafe_reset_all --home="/path/to/vega/home"
-vega tm --home="/path/to/tendermint/home unsafe_reset_all"
+vega tm unsafe_reset_all --home="/path/to/tendermint/home"
 rm -rf "/path/to/data-node/home/vega/data-node/storage/"
 ```